Chi-teck/drupal-code-generator/DEVELOPMENT.md

 Then after you have logged out and in the _dcg_ will be accessible through _$dcg_ global shell variable.

 ## Testing
-We stick with PHPUnit 4 because PHPUnit 5 does not support PHP 5.5.
+We stick to PHPUnit 4 because PHP 5.5 is not supported by PHPUnit 5.
 You can install it as follows:
 ```shell
 composer global require "phpunit/phpunit=4.*"